ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 service hello on cmdListener {
 ```

-> **Note**: On Windows, make sure Docker runs with Linux containers and in the general settings, enable `Expose daemon on tcp://localhost:2375 without TLS`.
-For more details, see the [Docker README](https://github.com/ballerinax/docker/blob/master/samples/README.md).
+> **Note**: On Windows, make sure Docker runs with Linux containers, and in the general settings, enable `Expose daemon on tcp://localhost:2375 without TLS`.
+For more information, see the [Docker README file](https://github.com/ballerinax/docker/blob/master/samples/README.md).

 Now your code is ready to generate the deployment artifacts.
 In this case it is a Docker image.